Supporting Children with Special Educational Needs and Disabilities

 - We work with parents to keep them updated on their child’s progress and to discuss any concerns the keyworker or the parents might have with their child’s development

-- Parents are also invited in at all stages of the identification process to discuss their child including meetings with professionals, meetings with the SENCO and any transitioning to another setting
+- Parents are also invited in at all stages of the identification process to discuss their child including meetings with professionals, meetings with the SENDCO and any transitioning to another setting

 Who are the Key People in the Setting to Discuss your Child’s Needs with?

-At Gravenhurst and Villages Pre-School we have two SENCO’s Emma Clark and Alice Redman.
+At Gravenhurst and Villages Pre-School our SENDCO is Emma Clark.

-Both of our SENCO’s have attended the three day SENCO course and are currently in training for an additional Level 3 qualification all about the role of the SENCO.
+Both Emma and Alice Redman (Manager) have attended the three day SENDCO course and have also completed an additional Level 4 qualification all about the role of the SENDCO.